A Rough Guide To Liverpool

 When the first bars of the record blast out from the PA system, the Kop is a mass of red & white although nowadays all parts of the ground join in, say what you like about Liverpool, but there really isn't anything like this anywhere else in England.

-Anfield is very hemmed in as a ground and what strikes most people is how small it is, it literally squeezes seats into every nook and cranny with little leg room and you can see why they need a new stadium, having said that , it perhaps creates a cramped atmosphere that you rarely get at stadiums nowadays with the supporters packed in and seemingly almost on the pitch.
+Anfield is very hemmed in as a ground and what strikes most people is how small it is, it literally squeezes seats into every nook and cranny with little leg room and you can see why considered a new stadium, before developing Anfield, having said that , it perhaps creates a cramped atmosphere that you rarely get at stadiums nowadays with the supporters packed in and seemingly almost on the pitch.

 The recently expanded main stand has added around 8,000 to the capacity, although some will say that this has given the ground a little bit of a lop sided look and detracted from the atmosphere.